Fabolous: 2009–2010: Loso's Way

 Fabolous released his fifth studio album, Loso's Way, in July 2009.
 The album is based on the 1993 film Carlito's Way, similar to Jay-Z's American Gangster.
 The first official single is "Throw It in the Bag", featuring The-Dream, and is produced by Christopher "Tricky" Stewart.
 The second single is "My Time", featuring Jeremih, and is produced by The Runners and Kevin "KC" Cossom.
 The third single is "Everything, Everyday, Everywhere", featuring Keri Hilson, and is produced by Ryan Leslie.
 The album debuted at number one on the Billboard 200, selling 99,000 copies in its first week.
 It became Fabolous' first album to top the chart.
-In its second week of sales, the album dropped 8 spots from #1 to #9, selling 37,000 copies.
+In its second week of sales, the album dropped 8 spots from number one to eight, selling 37,000 copies.
 A deluxe album was released on the same day as the standard release.
 The edition features a bonus DVD, ("Loso's Way" the movie).
 The movie features Fabolous (and three other of his friends).
 Fabolous is leaving a restaurant when he is shot.
 His three friends quickly rush Fabolous to the hospital, but are stopped by the police after running a red light.
 Fellow rapper Styles P has a role in the movie.
 DJ Clue, DJ Khaled, Jadakiss, Swizz Beatz, DJ Envy, and Ryan Leslie make cameo appearances.
 The movie "Loso's Way" runs for 33:03 minutes.
 In order to view "Loso's Way", the deluxe album "Loso's Way" must be purchased.
 In September 2009, Fabolous was ranked number eight on MTV's Hottest MC in the Game list.
 In an interview on December 10, 2009, with MTV, he announced that he would be releasing part two to his mixtape series with DJ Drama entitled: "There is No Competition – Part 2: The Funeral Service."
 Fabolous announced that it would be released on Christmas Day as a gift to his fans.
 He then pushed back the release date multiple times via Twitter before he and DJ Drama finally released the mixtape online on March 4, 2010.